navidrome/website/content/en/docs/Overview/_index.md

 ## Road map

-This project is being actively worked on.
+This project is in active development.
 Expect a more polished experience and new features/releases on a frequent basis.
 Some upcoming features planned:

-- Improve WebUI
-- Last.FM integration
+- Last.FM integration (for scrobbling and getting artist/album info)
 - Smart/dynamic playlists (similar to iTunes)
-- Support for audiobooks (bookmarking)
 - Jukebox mode
 - Sharing links to albums/songs/playlists
-- Podcasts